Athira612/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of my favorite emoji:
+:heart:
+:+1:
+:smile:

+In oder, these are:
+1. chocolate
+2. vanila
+3. strawberry